PerStirpes/heap/catch.md

 **Why eCommerce Companies Choose Heap**
 * Advanced Attribution

     Find the channels with the highest return.
 Rather than focusing on first or last touch, Heap captures every touch to help companies understand which channels drive conversions, higher order values, and repeat customers.

 * Conversion Rate Optimization

     Identify dropoff, decrease friction, and improve your site's conversion rate.
 Heap automatically captures experimentation variation data, device type, ad campaigns, and more so you can determine the best ways to optimize product changes and ad spend.

 * Create Brand Loyalty

     Optimize for LTV, not just acquisition.
 Determine the actions that great customers take and focus your marketing and product strategies around driving good behavior.

 * Codeless Tagging

     Autocapture every tap, click, swipe, field change and pageview in your web or mobile app without writing a single line of code, or filing a single ticket.
 Heap’s capture everything philosophy means that you will always have a complete and retroactive data set.

 * Dynamic Funnels

     Identify drop off in your checkout funnel.
 Get as granular as form change to form change to ensure your flow is seamless.
 Slice your funnel by device, customer cohort, and attribution channel so you can improve spend and encourage the right behaviors.

 * Behavioral Cohorting

     Understand how different behaviors drive conversions and LTV.
 Create segments of users by filtering for their real time behavior and historical actions.
 Combine user activity with user attributes like lifetime value, first touch attribution, and more to create complex personas in your analysis.

 * Heap SQL

     Our retroactive, managed ETL process means that your data teams have all they have all the data in a clean, easy to use schema.
 That means your best minds are discovering new insights, not building pipelines and munging data.

+Complete Dataset

-Complete DatasetHeap empowers companies to have all the data at their fingertips.
+    Heap empowers companies to have all the data at their fingertips.
 With strict release cycles, it’s hard to ensure a tracking plan is all-inclusive.
 Heap’s autocapture means that any questions that might be asked has an answer backed in data.

 * Conversion Rate Optimization

     Identify dropoff, decrease friction, and improve your site's conversion rate.
 Heap automatically captures experimentation variation data, device type, ad campaigns, and more so you can determine the best ways to optimize product changes and adspend.

 * Actionable Metrics

     Determine the actions that great customers take and focus your marketing and product strategies around driving the right behavior.

 * Codeless Tracking

     Autocapture every tap, click, swipe, field change and pageview in your web or mobile app without writing a single line of code, or filing a single ticket.
 Heap’s capture everything philosophy means that you will always have a complete and retroactive data set.

 * Dynamic Funnels

     Identify drop off in your checkout funnel.
 Get as granular as form change to form change to ensure your flow is seamless.
 Slice your funnel by device, customer cohort, APR offered, attribution channel and more so you can improve spend and encourage the right behaviors.

 * Advanced Attribution

     Heap captures every touch to help companies understand which channels drive good (prequaled traffic), conversions, and ultimately customers who will come back to open additional applications.

 * Heap SQL
     Our retroactive, managed ETL process means that your data teams have all they have all the data in a clean, easy to use schema.
 That means your best minds are discovering new insights, not building pipelines and munging data.

 * Acquire the Right Users

     Capture every touchpoint across the customer journey with Heap.
 Understand what marketing campaigns convert best, what drives users through your free trial and onboarding funnel, and what leads to long-term retention.

 * Build the Right Features

     Pinpoint problems from discovery, to engagement, to adoption.
 Understand how users navigate your site and your product so you can stream line your roadmap and power your business forward.

 * Create Long Term Customers
     Determine the actions that great customers take and focus your marketing, product, and account management strategies around driving good behavior.

 * Codeless Tracking
   Autocapture every tap, click, swipe, field change and pageview in your web or mobile app without writing a single line of code, or filing a single ticket.
 Heap’s capture everything philosophy means that you will always have a complete and retroactive data set.

 * Customer Life Cycle

     From acquisition, to adoption, to retention we have the data and the tools you need to improve every part of the customer’s journey.
 Ensure your customers discover and engage with everything you have to offer, and remove friction points through out their experience.

 * Dynamic Cohorting

       Understand how different cohorts of users experience your product.
 Create segments of users by filtering for their real time behavior and historical actions.
 Combine user activity with user attributes like vertical, contract value, first touch attribution, and more to create complex personas in your analysis.

 * Heap SQL

   Our retroactive, managed ETL process means that your data teams have all they have all the data in a clean, easy to use schema.
 That means your best minds are discovering new insights, not building pipelines and munging data.
 -----